More about AWS database

 Enterprise-grade databases pose a number of challenges, including system performance, security and compliance, and data retention.
 To do this, you need to understand storage requirements and the key considerations to optimizing costs.

-In our article, Overcome Amazon RDS Size Limits with Data Tiering to Amazon S3, we explain why Amazon RDS size limits are restrictive, and make the case for hosting your databases directly on EC2.
+This article explains why Amazon RDS size limits are restrictive, and make the case for hosting your databases directly on EC2.
 We also show how Cloud Volumes ONTAP can help you avoid reaching RDS limits while controlling costs.

 DynamoDB Pricing: How to Optimize Usage and Reduce Costs